-Finally, we must estimate the future duration of the infringement (and also of the price increase) if the CNMC had not intervened, i.e., the expected duration of the price effect.
-Our estimates assume that, in the case of anticompetitive conducts, the price effect lasts for 1 year.
-This is a very conservative hypothesis, especially when compared to the CMA, which, when specific information on the case is not available, assumes that the price effect will last for 6 years (CMA, 2016).
+Finally, we must estimate the future duration of the infringement (the duration of the price increase) if the CNMC had not intervened, which determines the expected duration of the price effect.
+Our conservative assumption is that, in the case of anticompetitive conducts, the infringement would have continued at least for two years, and that is therefore our estimate for the expected duration of the price effect.